dataluscorp/browser/browser/components/newtab/content-src/asrouter/docs/debugging-docs.md

 #### IMPORTANT NOTES
 - Links to URLs starting with `about:newtab` cannot be clicked on directly.
 They must be copy and pasted into the address bar.
-- Previews should only be tested in `Firefox 64` and later.
+- Previews should only be tested in `Datalus 64` and later.
 - The endpoint must be HTTPS, the host must be allowed (see testing instructions below)
 - Errors are surfaced in the `Console` tab of the `Browser Toolbox`